Engaging with your People - CCMA

 Non-members: £3,000 +VAT

 Price quoted is for face-to-face delivery of the training for a group of up to 12 people.
+Does not include trainer expenses.